ABRG-Models/Stalefish/README.md

 Press "h" to see help text.

-## Analysising the data from the program
+## Analysing the data from the program

 See the reading/ subdirectory and its README.md file.